 A helpful way to think about desire is through the Dual Control Model, which suggests we all have a sexual “gas pedal” (excitatory system) and a “brake pedal” (inhibitory system).
 The gas pedal responds to things that turn you on, while the brake responds to things that turn you off.
 For many women, the motivation for sex often comes from non-sexual cues that hit the gas, like feeling loved, appreciated, and emotionally connected.
 At the same time, things like stress, relationship conflict, or feeling self-conscious can slam on the brakes.
 Understanding what hits your personal gas and brake pedals can help you and your partner create the right context for desire to emerge.

-How Communication Sparks Desire
+How to Use Communication to Spark Desire

 For many women, desire isn’t a switch that can be flipped on demand.
 It’s often a slow burn, kindled by emotional connection and psychological safety.
 This is where communication becomes one of the most powerful tools in your relationship.
 It’s not just about talking; it’s about creating a shared space where you both feel seen, heard, and valued.
 When a woman feels truly connected to her partner outside the bedroom, that sense of intimacy often translates into physical desire.
 If a low libido is a concern, strengthening your communication is one of the most important places to start.
 It’s the foundation upon which lasting passion is built, turning everyday interactions into the very fabric of your intimate life.